tracel-ai/burn/contributor-book/src/project-architecture/backend.md

 - Int tensor operations (kernels)
 - Bool tensor operations (kernels)

+## Element types

+> Warning: there are plans to change this architecture in the near future.

 Even though having one type for tensors is convenient for the tensor API, it can be cumbersome when implementing a backend.
 Therefore, backends can decide, through associated types, what types they want to use for their int, float, and bool tensors.
 Since float and int can have multiple